uozuAho/blog/content/blog/20210916_my_first_chess_bot.md

 The characters after the piece positions:
 - `b`: it is currently black's turn to move (w for white's move)
 - `KQkq`: castling rights
-- `-`: "en passant targets".
+- `-`: "En passant targets".
 I don't really know what this means, but it didn't get in the way of making my chess bots.
 - `0`: halfmove clock: number of moves since a pawn move or a capture.
 Can call the game a draw if this clock reaches 100